luckyrabbit85/NLP/README.md

 ## Overview
 • This repository consists of all my Natural Language Processing projects.
-• Datasets are provided in each of the folders above, and the solutions to the problem statements as well.
+• I have not uploaded the datasets used but provided links and description for each Project.

 ## Contents